Efficient vs inefficient market research data processing

 • Merging of data sets

-• Repetitive data sets, such as diaries, trip-based data records, eating occasions etc.
+• Repetitive data (sometimes called data loops) such as diaries, trip-based data records, eating occasions

 • Unusual data file formats (either as input or required as outputs)

-I remember many many years ago when I was learning to program that I spent about 3 days programming a data management and analysis task in Visual Basic.
+Many years ago, when I was learning to program, I spent about three days programming a data management and analysis task in Visual Basic.
 I was delighted when my program worked perfectly and produced correct results – I awaited a pat on the back.
 Sadly, someone looked at my program code and showed me in about 20 minutes how I could have written the program more efficiently.
-He had taken 20 minutes to do what I had achieved in 3 days.
-I suddenly realised that inefficiency was not about 5% or 10% difference, it could be massive.
+He had taken 20 minutes to do what I had achieved in three days.
+I suddenly realised that inefficiency was not about making a difference of 5% or 10%; it could be massive.

 DP inefficiencies can inflate costs exponentially